ttcdm/willowOS/README.md

 **GDT** - DONE<br>
 **IDT** - Interrupts are set up and callable.
 Refer to the ACPI entry for more info.<br>
 **Memory Management** - Memory mapping, physical and virtual addressing, physical page frame allocation and deallocation, and a functional heap.<br>
 **ACPI** - Parsed APCI tables manually.
 Will switch to using uACPI in the future.
-Local APIC is enabled and working, but have yet to get it set up for other physical cpu cores.<br>
+Local APIC is enabled and working.
+Need to implement timers and a proper system for all the interrupts.
+Also need an IOAPIC for keyboard interrupts so I don't have to poll for inputs.<br>
 **Multiprocessing** - Currently using 4 physical cores.
-Currently trying to get the application processors to execute C code.
-They can start up but I'm still trying to work out the assembly so I can set up their local APIC's and send IPI's and have a proper working system.<br>
+AP's are properly initialized and are executing C code.
+Their local APIC's are enabled as well.
+Need to implement spinlocks like sephamores or something, processor synchronization, something to do with caching idk.<br>

 ### To run,<br>
 ```